Maine Residential Lease Agreement

 Mandatory disclosures outline important health, safety, and property information for the benefit of both landlord and tenant.
 A landlord who fails to provide federally or state-mandated disclosures could face legal consequences or monetary penalties, either from a tenant lawsuit or from state officials.
 Many lease provisions may be unenforceable without legally required disclosures.

-Maine tenants can sue a landlord who fails to comply with the state’s bed bug notice requirements.
+Maine tenants can sue a landlord who doesn’t provide a required bed bug notice.
 The potential penalty is $250 or actual damages, whichever is greater, plus reasonable attorneys’ fees.

-Likewise, if a landlord fails to provide a radon disclosure to the tenant, or falsifies testing or results, they can be fined up to $250 per violation.
-Since radon is a habitability problem, this may also open the landlord to further liability.
+Likewise, if a landlord doesn’t provide a required radon disclosure, or falsifies testing or results, they can be fined up to $250 per violation.
+Since radon is a habitability problem, tenants might also sue for that reason.

 Failure to comply with the federal lead-based paint hazard disclosure risks fines of tens of thousands of dollars per violation.